Menstrual Disc Overview

-The Lumma cup is made from medical grade silicone and has a soft texture and the round disc shape comforms to the vaginal canal walls giving you the perfect fit while preventing leaks and discomfort.
+Lumma Disks have a soft texture and a completely round rim comforms to the vaginal canal walls giving you the perfect fit while preventing leaks and discomfort during your menstrual period.

 Which size do I need?

 First you need to measure the height of your cervix.
 You can find details on how to do this in our article "how to measure your cervix height".
-Once you know this, depending on the height of your cervix will dictate the disc you need.
+Once you know this depending on the height of your cervix will dictate the disc you need.
 The round disc shape comforms to the shape of your body

 Short - If you feel your cervix with your 1st knuckle inserted (up to 1½ in / 4 cm), you have a short cervix.